Pianomello/Amazon_Web_Scraper/README.md

 ## Overview

 As a passionate photographer, I wanted to buy a specific camera to take my hobby to the next level.
 However, I wanted to make sure I got the best deal possible.
-Instead of manually checking the Amazon page every day, I decided to build this tool to do the work for me.
+Instead of manually checking the Amazon page every day, I decided to build this code tool  using Python to do the work for me.

 This project is a simple yet powerful web scraper that automates the process of price tracking.
 It's a practical demonstration of web scraping, data logging, and task automation to solve a real-world problem.